microsoft/macos-cookbook/TESTING.md

 system.
 If you've got the hardware, don't be afraid to run `kitchen test --concurrency n` to save a little time (where `n` is the number of concurrent instances you want to boot up).

-## Testing via a Pull Request

-If you're looking to contribute, the easiest way to test is by opening a Pull Request.
-This is a great approach since we rely heavily on code reviews before merging.
-CRs are really great way to get feedback and make the contribution process happen faster.

-When a PR is opened, all types of tests are executed in our CI pipeline on MacPro build agents that we host internally and manage ourselves.
-You won't be able to see the details of the result, but we're good about posting logs to the PR and investigating build failures. _Any_ type of failure will cause a build to fail.